biobakery/anpan/README.md

 ## Requirements

-anpan uses Stan, which means your R installation needs to be able to compile C++14 code.
+anpan currently depends on `rstan`, which means your R installation needs to be able to compile C++14 code.
 On Linux this means you will need to create a Makevars file if you don’t already have one set up using the following R command (instructions for other operating systems can be found at [this link](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)):

     dotR <- file.path(Sys.getenv("HOME"), ".R")